thatsjet/Send2Mars/README.md

 ### 2016-04-26

-Fixed bug where modal window would shown repeatedly after upload.
+Fixed bug where modal window would show repeatedly after upload.

 ### 2016-04-08